-What if I collect important information that isn’t included in the Open Referral specification?¶
+What if I collect important information that isn’t included in the Human Service Data specification?¶

 That’s ok!
-The Human Services Data Specification is an extensible format to which additional layers of information can be added.
+The Human Services Data Specification is an extensible format to which additional layers of information can be added — see guidance here.
 (But we’d like to learn from your experience, so please share these insights!)

-What if your specification requires kinds of information that I don’t collect?¶
+What if the Human Service Data Specification requires kinds of information that I don’t collect?¶

 The Open Referral format has been developed to require a pretty minimal set of information.
 If your resource directory doesn’t contain certain required elements, we may need to get creative.
 Ask in our Issues queue for clarification and context, and we’ll try to answer you promptly.